-Management of the Company evaluates events that have occurred after the balance sheet date of December 31, 2021, through the date these financial statements were issued.
-Based upon the review, management did not identify any recognized or non-recognized subsequent events that would have required adjustment or disclosure in the financial statements.
+Management of the Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.